jordiroca94/jordiroca/README.md

 ## Overview

-This portfolio is designed to highlight my work, skills, and experience in a clean, professional format.
-It features responsive design and modern web technologies.
+This portfolio is designed to highlight my work, skills, and experience in a clean and minimalistic format.

 ## Technologies